AeronRoemer/list-name-app/README.md

 Today:
 1. [x] Get redirects/links working in header
     * RequestContext (for data in base.html) - don't need (used: request.user)
-2. Demand Login to View Pages
+2. [x] Demand Login to View Pages/Redirect
+3. Return List, CSV of All_Names

 Next: